ReneeErnst/end-to-end-model-test-gcp/README.md

 been implemented.
 (Error code: 0)"
 ```

-It turns out that it was unable to load hdf files even though the tables
+I was unable to load hdf files even though the tables requirement is included as
-requirement is included in the setup.py, and that I was able to create hdf files
+a required package in the setup.py, and that I was able to create hdf files
 in AI Platform Jobs and AI Platform Notebooks.
 My best guess is this is
 versioning discrepancies in AI Platform (similar to my jobs issue with AI
 Platform runtime 1.14 described above).
 However, the lack of error information
 passed to users makes debugging exceptionally hard.
 Solution here was to pickle
 dataframes rather than utilizing hdf files, but took a lot of guessing to find
 the eventual issue.
+Further testing/debugging needed.

 ### Testing AI Platform Predict
 For simplicity and not duplicating code, I recommend having one package for
 model training and model deployment.
 The code structure in this repo allows that
 and as a result only requires a single setup.py.

+Section In Progress

 #### Command to run AI Platform Prediction Deployment
 **Note:** See deploy.py code for a python script that simplifies the process of
 running the gcloud commands for deploying jobs and prediction routines.

+Section In Progress